 For the two pseudo-classes (Unclassified and Shared) no classification rules, resource limits, or resource shares can be specified.
 These classes are outside WLM control and, therefore, fall under default AIX resource allocation control.

 A unique user ID was created for each of the four databases.
 Each user belongs to the DBA group.

 The WLM configuration is described in the following tables.

-The WLM configuration, p_conf_1 (see Table 7), contains:
+The WLM configuration, p_conf_1 (Table 7):